Does Your Teen Need to File a Tax Return?

 You may have heard of the Kiddie Tax, so I think that's also worth a mention.
 This has to do with tax rates on unearned income.

-While for 2017, there's no tax on a child's unearned income that is less than $1,050, tax rates on unearned income above that amount vary.
-Unearned income between $1,050 and $2,100 is taxed at the child's rate.
-Unearned income above $2,100 is taxed at the parent's highest income tax rate.
+While for 2021, there's no tax on a child's unearned income that is less than $1,100, tax rates on unearned income above that amount vary.
+Unearned income between $1,100 and $2,200 is taxed at the child's rate.
+Unearned income above $2,200 is taxed at the parent's highest income tax rate.
 If your child has a lot of unearned income, that could be pretty significant.
+(These figures have increased by $100 for 2022.)

 Going beyond taxes